-3.1 Hydraulic efficiency
+3.2 Hydraulic efficiency

-In the following section, we present the results of the numerical fluid flow experiments within the geometries of group 2.
-For this, we normalize the numerically computed permeabilities (k_m) by the permeability predicted by the cubic law (k{cl}) with equivalent mean aperture \bar{a} of the associated effective pore space:
+190 In the following section, we present the results of the numerical fluid flow experiments within the geometries of group 1.
+For this, we normalize the numerically computed permeabilities $(k_m)$ by the permeability predicted by the cubic law $(k{cl})$ with equivalent mean aperture $\bar{a}$ of the associated effective pore space:

-$$190 \quad \chi = \frac{k_m}{k{cl}}.$$
+$$\phi = \frac{k_m}{k{cl}}.\tag{16}$$

-Consequently, one can use the hydraulic efficiency χ as the correction factor in eq.
-11 to apply the cubic law to rough fractures.
-In that way, a fracture whose configuration is close to the parallel plates geometry shows excellent hydraulic efficiency with χ close to one.
-In the R-S-space, the parallel plate fracture configuration exclusively corresponds to a single point with coordinates (0, 1).
-Perfect hydraulic efficiencies ($\chi = 1$) were validated by flow simulations in parallel-plate fractures.
+Consequently, one can use the hydraulic efficiency $\phi$ as the correction factor in eq.
+11 to apply the cubic law to rough 195 fractures.
+In that way, a fracture whose configuration is close to the ideal cubic law shows excellent hydraulic efficiency with $\phi$ close to one.
+In the R-S-space, the cubic law fracture configuration exclusively corresponds to a single point with coordinates (0,1).

-The key result of this study, a model that corrects the cubic law in terms of quantified fracture roughness, is proposed in Fig. Due to the complexity of the results, we fitted a regularized surface with a MATLAB function called "gridfit" (DErrico, 2006) to approximate the solution in R-S space.
-The function can interpolate scattered data within a prescribed bounding box
+The key result of this study, a model that corrects the cubic law in terms of quantified fracture roughness, is proposed in Fig. 5.
+Due to the complexity of the results, we fitted a regularized surface with a MATLAB function called "gridfit" (DErrico, 2006) to approximate the solution in R-S space.
+The function can interpolate scattered data within a prescribed bounding box and a certain amount of smoothing, resulting in a clearer solution image compared to conventional interpolation techniques.